ricardoues/CarND-Vehicle-Detection/writeup_report.md

 * pixels_per_cell = 8
 * cells_per_block = 2

-Moreover, I applied a global image normalization equalisation that is designed to reduce the influence of illumination effects.
-In practice we use the square root.
+I applied a global image normalization equalisation that is designed to reduce the influence of illumination effects.
+In practice we used the square root.
 Furthermore we calculated the color histograms.

 #### 2. Explain how you settled on your final choice of HOG parameters.